Interview Kickstart has enabled over 3500 engineers to uplevel.

 The heapify method is run on a node whose child nodes are already heapified.

-The time complexity for calling the heapify method for all the nodes of the tree (from bottom to top):
+The time complexity for calling the heapify method for all the tree nodes (from bottom to top):

-We will be performing this extraction N times, so the total time complexity of getting a sorted array out of a MaxHeap is O(N*log(N)).
+We will perform this extraction N times, so the total time complexity of getting a sorted array out of a MaxHeap is O(N*log(N)).

-The total time complexity of heap sort can be calculated as:
+We can calculate the total time complexity of heap sort as:

 Time for creating a MaxHeap + Time for getting a sorted array out of a MaxHeap